GatoGraphQL/GatoGraphQL/README.md

 }
 ```

-For PoP, the query is translated into its corresponding "dot syntax" expression, which can then be supplied through parameter `fields`.
+For PoP, the query is translated into its corresponding "dot syntax" expression, which can then be supplied through parameter `query`.
 Querying on a "post" resource, this value is:

 ```javascript
 fields=title,content,comments.content,comments.date,comments.author.name,comments.author.url